Green-Lovelace House

 The Green-Lovelace House, located about 2 mi north of the town of Sicily Island in Catahoula Parish, Louisiana, is a historic house which was built in about 1830.
 It was listed on the National Register of Historic Places in 1983.

-It has elements of Greek Revival style.
+It has elements of Greek Revival style with a central hallway.

 It was one of just three Greek Revival-styled plantation houses surviving in the parish in 1983, out of what was probably about 40 at the time of the American Civil War.